csuet/AdvProg_AY2324/AdvProg_L1-GuessIt/README.md

 You are required to implement several functions of GuessIt game.
 They could be done via the instructions as follows:

-* Step 1: Fork this repo to your own account
+* Step 1: Fork this repo to your own account (Ignore if you did it before)
-* Step 2: Clone the forked repo to your local via the command: git clone https://github.com/[YOUR_USERNAME]/AdvProg_L1-GuessIt.git
+* Step 2: Clone the forked repo (Ignore if you did it before)
 * Step 3: Modify the "guessit.cpp" file to complete the requirement.
 Specifically, there are 6 functions that you have to implement namely:
   - int generateRandomNumber();
   - int getPlayerGuess();